elixir-crawly/crawly/docs/README.md

 Typically, Request objects are generated in the spiders and pass across the system until they reach the Crawly.Worker process, which executes the request and returns a Response object which travels back to the spider that issued the request.
-The requests objects are being modified by the selected Middlewares, before hitting the worker.
+The Request objects are being modified by the selected Middlewares, before hitting the worker.

 The request is defined as the following structure: